 Below is a glossary defining common insurance terms.
 Some are dictionary definitions of insurance terms that would be the same in Maryland as in any other jurisdiction.
 Many of the definitions, particularly the auto insurance terms, are designed for Maryland lawyers and personal injury victims dealing with claims or litigation.
 These car insurance terms are often accompanied by the relevant Maryland case law and applicable Maryland statutes.

-Accident - under Maryland law, accident is defined as a happening; an event that takes place without one's foresight or expectation; an event which proceeds from an unknown cause, or is an unusual effect from a known cause, and therefore not expected.
-See Fister v.
-Insurance.
-It is worth nothing that the definition of "accident" can be clear in some contexts and ambiguous in others.
+Accident - under Maryland law, an accident is defined as a happening; an event that takes place without one's foresight or expectation; an event which proceeds from an unknown cause, or is an unusual effect from a known cause, and therefore not expected.
+Fister v.
+Allstate Life Ins.
+Co., 366 Md.
+201, 215 (2001).
 See also Occurrence.

 Accident frequency - the number of times accidents occur.
-Used in predicting losses upon which insurance companies base the amount of the premium charged to their insureds
+Used by insurance companies in predicting losses upon they base the decision as to how of a premium to charge

-Act of God - This is pretty much as it sound, acts of nature include hurricanes, earthquakes, and floods.
-While a blizzard is considered an Act of God, driving in a blizzard is an act of the driver.
+Act of God - natural occurrence beyond human control or influence.
+Such acts of nature include hurricanes, earthquakes, and floods.
+While a blizzard is considered an act of God, driving in a blizzard is an act of the driver.
+Hurricane Katrina would be an example of an act of God.

 Additional Insured or Additional Interest - A person or entity, other than the named insured or covered person, who is protected under the named insured's auto policy.

 Add-ons - additional coverage to your basic policy.
-An example of an ad-on that Miller & Zois recommends is additional PIP coverage.
+An example of an add-on that Miller & Zois recommends is additional PIP coverage.

 Adjuster - a person employed by a property/casualty insurer to evaluate losses and settle claims.

-Ambiguous - an insurance term is ambiguous is a reasonably layperson would infer two different meanings to a word or term from the context and the language used.
+Ambiguous - an insurance term is ambiguous is a reasonable layperson would infer two different meanings to a word or term from the context and the language used.
 Pacific Indem.
 Co. v.
 Interstate Fire & Cas.
 Co., 302 Md.
 383, 389 (1985).
+In Maryland, the question of whether an insurance contract is ambiguous is a question for the judge.

 Annuity - an agreement to make periodic payments for which the making or continuance of all or some of a series of the payments, or the amount of a payment, depends on the continuance of a human life.
 "Annuity" includes an additional benefit that operates to safeguard the contract from lapse or to provide a special surrender value, special benefit, or annuity in the event of the total and permanent disability of the holder.
 An annuity does not include life insurance.
 Md.
 Insurance Code Ann. § 1-101